noahbailey/ansible-qemu-kvm/README.md

 ```

 This variable takes exactly one IP address, domain, and gateway; and two or more DNS servers.

+#### Default Values

+If no value is supplied, the default settings will be used:

+* CPU: 1 core
+* Memory: 512 MB
+* Disk: 5GB .qcow image
+* Bridge: Default libvirt NAT network
+* Network: DHCP

 ## How it works